opf/openproject/docs/user-guide/projects/README.md

 In OpenProject you can create projects to collaborate with your team members, track issues, document and share information with stakeholders, organize things.
 A project is a way to structure and organize your work in OpenProject.

 Your projects can be available publicly or internally.
-OpenProject does not limit the number of projects, neither in the Community nor in the Cloud or Enterprise Edition.
+OpenProject does not limit the number of projects, neither in the Community Edition nor in the Enterprise cloud or in Enterprise on-premises.

 | Topic                                                        | Content                                                      |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |